rouanw/build-window/README.md

 ### Authentication

 Place your API credentials in a `.env` file at the root of the project.
-(Please note that authentication is currently only supported for Go CD and Jenkins.)
+(Please note that authentication is currently only supported for Go CD, Jenkins and TeamCity.)
 Example:

 #### Go